Here’s What Aftershave Actually Does to Your Face

 Is Aftershave Bad For Your Skin?

 It's important to know that aftershave is not the same thing as cologne.
 While both products contain fragrance, cologne is used to smell good while aftershave is designed to protect and soothe your skin.
-DO NOT PUT COLOGNE on your neck after you shave unless you want to be screaming like Kevin from Home Alone and inflame your skin even more.
-Best to avoid anything with fragrance.

 Stop Falling for Skincare Scams